7 Steps To Effective Diversity Management

 - Policies on wages and incentives.

 - Regulation on unemployment and cessation on behavioral grounds.

 5. Sensitivity Training

-If your organization is new to workplace diversity, it is your responsibility to give them the right training.
+If your organization is new to workplace diversity, it is your responsibility to give them the proper training.
 The old employees may be reluctant to follow the new norms since they are used to a homogeneous culture.

 Invest in sensitivity training and imbibe a culture of respect and equality.
 You may also provide online awareness training to understand the dos and don'ts of heterogeneous work culture.
-The training could focus on:
+The activity could focus on:

 - How to respect different opinions?

 - How to react when people are offensive?

 - How to be open-minded and adapt to beliefs that are different from them?

 Workplace diversity can succeed if the company's top management takes up a collective goal.
 The organization's leaders are responsible for policy formulation.
 Based on that, they can promote or eliminate workplace diversity depending on the policies they make.
 If the management does not display a contribution to action, the diversity initiative is significantly limited.